-We find a transverse length of $\ell_y = (1.4 \pm 0.1)d$ , which is significantly higher than the trend we found in our simulations.
-We did not report this point on the plot as there are several reasons why we cannot compare it.
+We find a transverse length of $\ell_y = (1.4 \pm 0.1)d$, which is significantly higher than the trend we found in our simulations.
+We did not report this point on the plot as there is several reasons why we cannot compare it.
 First, the grain size is much smaller compared to the height of the column, and the friction coefficient is also different.
 Second, the procedure to measure the Bond number relies on an experimental calibration which induces uncertainties.
 Finally, by looking at the correlations, we also find a self-afine profile, while the exponent is about 0.5.
-The correlation length is equal to $\ell_x = (2.3 \pm 0.2)d$ .
+The correlation length is equal to $\ell_x = (2.3 \pm 0.2)d$.

-These experimental data are in overall accordance with the order of magnitude of our numerical simulations.
-Again, as the aspect ratio and the grain sizes are different, we can only compare qualitatively.
+This experimental data overall accords with the order of magnitude of our numerical simulations.
+Again, as the aspect ratio and the grain sizes are different, however, we can only be qualitative.